nadia-polikarpova/cse130-web/lectures/06-parsing.md

 <br>
 <br>

-## Grammars
+## Context-Free Grammars

-A grammar is a recursive definition of a set of *parse trees*
+A context-free grammar (CFG) is a recursive definition of a set of *parse trees*

 <br>
 <br>